Panorama Mountain Resort & Terrain

 When warmed up, you can lap the Champagne Express, which puts you at the top of endless blue and back fall-line trails.
 A highlight has to be the Rollercoaster run, as it is super wide and, as the name suggests, is one hell of a rollercoaster ride.
 Another area to check out is Sun Bowl that you access from the top of the Champagne Express skiers left down Upper Canadian Way, which crisscrosses Schober’s Dream and puts you into the heart of the bowl where you can ride Sunshine, Stumpfarm, into Lower Bowl to the Sunbird Chair triple chair, which will take you back to the bottom of the Champagne Express.

 Little Dipper, Roller Coaster, Skyline, Showoff, and Strobl Strasse.

 From the top of the Champagne Express, head to skiers left along Upper Canadian Way to the Summit Quad chair where a world of challenging fun terrain awaits.
 The top of the chair drops you at the Summit Hut where you can grab a bite or take a pit stop, and from there you have multiple options.

-The Taynton Bowl area was once part of RK Heli’s tenure, but is now managed by the resort and avalanche controlled and patrolled.
-Each year the area improves with more gladed area to ski and ride.
+The Taynton Bowl area was once part of RK Heli’s tenure but is now managed by the resort and avalanche controlled and patrolled.
+Each year the area improves with more gladed areas to ski and ride.
 A few fun and challenging double backs are The Monster, Spectre, Get Out! and Ridgeback.

-Some ungroomed runs to play on skiers left form the Summit Hit include Roy’s Run and Outer Limits., which you access from the blue Getmedown Cat Track.
+Some ungroomed runs to play on skiers left from the Summit Hit include Roy’s Run and Outer Limits., which you access from the blue Getmedown Cat Track.

 Top 5 Black Runs At Panorama